ldlefebvre/nsfw_data_scraper/README.md

 # Laurent's Read Me

-Launch the vpn to avoid ip address block if needed such as with Norton Security VPN or such.
-How to check current IP in terminal: curl ifconfig.me

 Codes to run in terminal:

 To listen to files added in directory to change name in case it contains None to avoid overwriting: